fletchermoore/fps-inspector/README.md

 ### add veutify

 1. `vue add vuetify`
-2. ^ src/plugins/veutify.ts -> `import Vuetify from "vuetify/lib";`
+2. change src/plugins/veutify.ts -> `import Vuetify from "vuetify/lib";`
 // for some reason the default veutify/lib/framework is wrong

-**must add this before next steps or coding because vue cli will write files in the wrong directories and overwrite your config**
+**must add vuetify before next steps or coding because vue cli will write files in the wrong directories and overwrite your config**

-After this point, our directory structure will be differnt from what vue cli expect, so use it with caution.
+After this point, our directory structure will be different from what vue cli expects, so use it with caution.

 ### electron